ikergarcia1996/Self-Driving-Car-in-Video-Games/README.md

 num_parallel_sequences=3 30...
 Recoding more sequences per second can help TEDD1104 to drive better, but a faster CPU and memory will be required to ensure a 0,1sec delay between each image in all the sequences.
 A warning will be printed if the CPU is not able to update the sequences fast enough.
-Using an i7 8700K I can record up to 2 sequences.

 * The model may crash into a wall, car or other obstacle and be unable to return to the road.
  The model implements an "evasion manoeuvre", if the first and the last images in a sequence of images are very similar (i.e car is stuck facing a wall) it will automatically drive backwards for 1